lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-28-Cambridge_LCF.md

 > Now the goal list is null, so the composition of our proofs applied to the null theorem list will achieve the main goal.

 I recall somebody telling me that you would be so happy that the goal list was null, combining the validation functions would be fun.
-But one of the first things I did was to devise a simple "subgoal package" that would maintain the current list of goals in a mutable variable and manage the partial proofs internally, so that you could prove everything using tactics alone, and when you had a null subgoal list the theorem you wanted in the first place would pop out.
+But one of the first things I did was to devise a simple "subgoal package" that would maintain the current list of goals in a mutable variable and manage the partial proofs internally, so that you could prove everything using tactics alone, and when you had a null subgoal list the theorem you wanted in the first place would just pop out.

 ### Advanced proof tools